 If this doesn’t seem “sciency” enough for you, consider an example:

-• You execute your own “Vertical Kilometer” (VK) time trial on a steep local hill with a heavy pack.
+• You execute your own “Vertical Kilometer” (VK) time trial on a steep local hill.
 It is not necessary that it actually gain 1km in elevation but say it takes you 43 minutes going as hard as you can go, without blowing up, to gain 285m.
 Your average heart rate for the test was 168bpm, and your average rate of climb was 285m/43min or about 6.6m/min.
-These numbers represent the limit of your endurance on this hill with this weight pack.
+These numbers represent the limit of your endurance this day on this hill.

 This is as actionable as a piece of data can be and much more useful to a coach or athlete in terms of programming than a blood lactate test running on a treadmill would have been for determining AnT.